datanomer/datanomer/README.md

 ### Welcome to my github page!

-I am currently trying to learn to program in C++ and i like to tinker with random hardware and software.
+I like to blow up and tinker random hardware and software and sometimes I make my own.
+Languages I work with: ASM(nasm), C++, C